wangzhou/uadk/docs/wd_design.md

 can be found in <https://lkml.org/lkml/2019/11/22/1728>.
 UACCE is introduced in "uacce.rst" and "sysfs-driver-uacce" of this patchset.

-The basic idea of UACCE driver is that a char device will be created for an accelerator device, which attributes will be showed in sysfs, like "/sys/class/uacce/[device]/[attr_files]".
+Hardware accelerator registers in UACCE as a char dev.
+At the same time, hardware informations of accelerators are also exported in sysfs node.
+For example, the file path of char dev is */dev/misc/[Accel]* and hardware informations are in */sys/class/uacce/[Accel]/*.
+The same name is shared in both devfs and sysfs.
+The *Accel* is comprised of name, dash and id.

 After opening this char device once, vendor driver will get a channel to access the resource of this accelerator device.
 Vendor driver can configure above channel by ioctl of this opened fd, and mmap hardware resource, like MMIO or channel to user space.

 ## Libaffinity